 MUSE – A new Energy Systems Model

-The modelling team, led by Dr Adam Hawkes, Dr Sara Giarola and Dr Daniel Crow, are developing a novel simulation tool which takes a whole global energy system approach to determine the role that natural gas might play in a low carbon world.
+The modelling team, led by Dr Adam Hawkes and Dr Sara Giarola are developing a novel simulation tool which takes a whole global energy system approach to determine the role that natural gas might play in a low carbon world.

 What is an Energy Systems Model?

 With more renewable technologies, and increasing energy demands, the global energy system is constantly evolving and rapidly changing.
 However, there is a very complex relationship between the energy system and the economy, technology, the environment and international policies.

 Energy system models can be used to makes sense and study how these changes could be managed and to see which innovative technologies could reduce energy costs, improve efficiency, or reduce greenhouse gas emissions.

 How does MUSE differ from other Energy Systems Models?

 The MUSE (ModUlar energy systems Simulation Environment) model is unique:-

 - Providing a global perspective.
 Over 28 regions are included to represent the whole world.